 Celebrate Historic Holidays in Winston-Salem

-Experience more than 250 years of history when you spend your holiday season in Winston-Salem.
-Historic holidays in Winston-Salem are filled with the spirit of nostalgia, the warmth of hearth Moravian cooking, the twilight of candlelight tours and excitement of holiday celebrations for the entire family.
-Delight in the sights and sounds that come along with the holidays while touring historic homes adorned in period decorations.
+Delight in the sights and sounds of more than 260 years of historic holiday traditions in Winston-Salem.
+Our holiday season is filled with the spirit of nostalgia, the warmth of hearth Moravian cooking, the twilight of candlelight tours, and excitement of holiday celebrations for the entire family.
 Below we've organized our holiday offerings by experience.
 Tour historic homes by candlelight, enjoy captivating performing arts, and find the perfect holiday finds at special shopping events.

 A Look at Christmas Past in Winston-Salem's Historic Homes

 Historic Moravian Holidays at Old Salem Museums & Gardens